Name: Red Fort

 Sound and Light Show: 6pm

-Red Fort is also known as Lal Qila is one of the spectacular fort built by Shah Jahan on the Banks of River Yamuna at Delhi India.
-It took nearly 8 years and 10 months to build this huge massive fort which is world famous even to this day.
+Red Fort is also known as Lal Qila is one of the spectacular forts built by Shah Jahan on the Banks of River Yamuna at Delhi, India.
+It took nearly 8 years and 10 months to build this huge, massive fort which is world famous even to this day.

 Red Fort is one of the greatest monuments built by Mughals.
 The credit for the construction of this Fort goes to Ustad Ahmad Lahauri who is also the master mind behind the construction of Taj Mahal.
 Constructed with red and white stone which was the favourite colour of Shahjahan on the banks of river Yamuna, Red fort is a mammoth construction which took a decade to build it (1638-1648).